 "'Where do niggers come from?'

 During my time within the sorority we never once had a mixer with a black fraternity or sorority while I was there.
-Instead, we mixed with animal killers (yes, really), drug dealers and rapists because white fraternity guys can get away with murder.
+Instead, we mixed with animal killers (yes, really), drug dealers and rapists because white fraternity guys.
+I saw how easily white men could quite literally get away with murder.

 My landlord once called someone “nigger rich” in front of me and my roommates.
 We thought we misheard him, so asked him, “what?,” only to have him repeat himself.
 When he started to explain it the room was filled with awkward silence.
 I sat there wondering what I ever did to have to be exposed to this.
 And to think my black family has worked their entire lives against this treatment, and these terms, infuriates me.
 We do no right.
 And when we do, we still get cast as ugly stereotypes with the implication that we could never really be successful.
 Even after we’ve kicked, screamed and fucking clawed our ways to the top.

 A younger sorority sister of mine once introduced the word “niglet”.
 What does that mean, you may ask?
 Why, she was referring to a young, black neighbor I had.
-He was all of 8 and was already having racist remarks spewed against him.
+He was all of 8 and was already having racist remarks spewed against him for just existing.

 Another sorority sister once made a joke about the fact that only black and Hispanic kids were at a bus stop after school.
 "Isn't it so interesting that it's just black and Hispanic kids at the bus stop today," she said and laughed.